MRI

 arrow pointing down on sdmi lv website

 MRI scanning is different than a CT (Computed Tomography) scan or even general X-ray diagnostics, since there is no ionizing radiation involved.
-The MRI exam is a painless procedure that will not cause any additional injury or discomfort for the patient.
+The MRI exam itself does not cause any pain however some patients find the table and positioning uncomfortable.
 The test itself will last anywhere from 30 to 45 minutes on average, but may run longer if multiple scans have to be made.
 MRI's are one of the safest ways that doctors can get a detailed overview of organs and tissues and is a critical aspect for early detection and diagnosis, as well as the treatment of many diseases and injuries.

 How much preparation do I need to do before my MRI?